40 Gryn Court

 Iowa City IA, 52246

-Mary Mascher is serving her 10th term in the Iowa House of Representatives.
-She is an Assistant Minority Leader.
-She also serves on the Administration and Rules, Education, Labor, International Relations and State Government committees.
+Mary Mascher is serving her 11th term in the Iowa House of Representatives.
+She serves on the Education, Local Government, State Government and Appropriations committees.

 Mary was born September 22, 1952, in Iowa City, the sixth child of twelve children of Harry and Lucille Seelman of Iowa City.
 The Seelman’s 420 acre century farm is located in rural Johnson County.